How to Write a Software Development Project Plan?

 This section of a software development plan describes the stages of the software development project, estimates the workload, and provides estimates.

-• Estimates: predicted duration and cost of the project should be backed up with the team’s reasoning and circumstances for potential re-estimation.
+• Estimates: The predicted duration and cost of the project should be backed up with the team’s reasoning and circumstances for potential re-estimation.

 ?